brainboxdotcc/DPP/docpages/02_build.md

 ## 1. Toolchain
 Before compiling make sure you have all the tools installed.

-1. To install the dependencies, this guide will use homebrew which has [installation instructions on their project page](https://brew.sh/)
+1. To install the dependencies, this guide will use homebrew which has [installation instructions on their project page](https://brew.sh/).

 2. This project uses CMake to generate the makefiles.
-Install it with `brew install cmake`
+Install it with `brew install cmake`.

 ## 2. Install External Dependencies

     brew install openssl

-For voice support, additional dependencies are required
+For voice support, additional dependencies are required:

     brew install libsodium opus

 ## 3. Build Source Code
-Download the source code via Github or get the archive from the releases.
-Then navigate to the root directory of the project and run the commands below.

     mkdir build
     cd build